Top 8 Best XC Bikes | The best cross country mountain bikes ridden & reviewed

 Scott Spark RC

-No doubt about it, the Scott Spark was one of the biggest bike launches for 2022.
+The latest Scott Spark made quite the impression when it launched in 2021.
 Replacing what was perhaps the most successful XC bike on the market, the 4th generation Spark dropped jaws thanks to its high-tech carbon frame and cleverly hidden rear shock.
 Featuring an updated TwinLoc remote, the Spark also introduced envelope-pushing geometry with adjustable headset cups.
 It also pushed the envelope with its suspension, extending travel out to 120mm at both ends — a genre-defining statement for World Cup-level XC race bikes.

 Despite all the advancements, the Spark still relies on a handlebar remote and two cables to control its suspension.
 You’ll need to use the remote a lot to get the most out of it too, since the pedalling performance is deliberately soft and drivetrain-neutral in the full travel ‘Descend’ position.
 If you’re not a fan of remotes, then the Spark won’t be the bike for you.